PhoenixizFire/Poker_AI_project/README.md

 - The amount of players can be chosen, the opponents can react as AIs or as random dummies.
 - An AI will be trained to get better as the game runs.
 The game will go on by itself to train the AI.
 - Many neural networks are going to be made, by decision.
 Eventually using NEAT, not sure yet.
 Q-Learning algorithms planned.

+### <u>How to test the project ?</u>
+- Download the folder
+- Open the CMD shortcut inside the downloaded folder (It should normally open a command prompt with the active folder as a target)
+- In the command prompt, type `python main.py` (admitting that the `python` command is enabled)
+- You can add an argument, like for example "simulation" `python main.py simulation`, which'll allow the use of a predefined launch setting.
+(Currently available options : "autoplay","simulation")